apecloud/kubeblocks/docs/api_docs/kubeblocks-for-elasticsearch/manage-elasticsearch.md

 kubectl get cluster mycluster -n demo -o yaml
 ```

-## Connect to a Elasticsearch cluster
+## Connect to an Elasticsearch cluster

 Elasticsearch provides the HTTP protocol for client access on port 9200.
 You can visit the cluster by the local host.